On UMAP's true loss function: True target similarities

-We conclude this section by turning back to the toy example of a 2D ring, which we can understand in the light of the above analysis.
-The normal UMAP optimization contracts the ring in Figure~\ref{subfig:toy_ring_UMAP} even when initialized at the original layout~\ref{subfig:toy_ring_original} because the reduced repulsion yields nearly binary target similarities.
+We conclude this section by explaining the observed artifacts of UMAP's visualization in Figures~\ref{fig:toy_ring} and~\ref{fig:c_elegans} in the light of the above analysis.
+The normal UMAP optimization contracts the ring in Figure~\ref{subfig:toy_ring_UMAP} even when initialized at the original layout (Figure~\ref{subfig:toy_ring_original}) because the reduced repulsion yields nearly binary target similarities.
 All pairs that are part of the $k$NN graph not only want to be sufficiently close that their high-dimensional similarity is reproduced, but so close that their similarity is one.
 The fact that the effective loss weighs the terms with target similarity near one much more than those with target similarity near zero reinforces this trend.
 As a result, the ring gets contracted to a circle.
 The same argument applies to the over contracted parts of the UMAP visualization of the C. elegans dataset in Figure~\ref{fig:c_elegans}.
 Our framework can also explain the opposite behavior of UMAP when the dense similarities are used as input similarities, see Figure~\ref{subfig:toy_ring_dense}.
 In this setting, the average degree of a node is about $100$.
 With a \texttt{negative\_sample\_rate} of $5$ and a dataset size of $n=1000$ this yields repulsive weights of about $\frac{(d_i+d_j)m}{2n} \approx 0.5$.
 Thus, we increase the repulsion on pairs with high input similarity, but decrease it on pairs with low input similarity.
 The target similarities are lower (larger) than the input similarities if the latter are larger (lower) than $0.5$.
 Consequently, we can expect embedding points to increase their distance to nearest neighbors, but distant points to move closer towards each other.
 This is what we observe in Figure~\ref{subfig:toy_ring_dense}, where the width of the ring has increased and the ring curves to bring distant points closer together.